← Back to lessons

 What Shipping Means

-Your project works on your computer.
+Your website works on your computer.
 Nobody else can see it.
 Shipping means putting it on the internet with a real URL that anyone can visit.

 What you need

-For this lesson, we will use Cloudflare Pages because it is free, requires no credit card, and gives you a URL in under a minute.
-But the workflow is the same regardless of the platform: Claude Code does the setup.
+For a simple website like yours, you need a hosting service.
+We will use Cloudflare Pages because it is free, requires no credit card, and gives you a URL in under a minute.

 Create a free Cloudflare account

-Go to dash.cloudflare.com and sign up.
-You need an email address.
 The free plan is genuinely free.
 No trial, no credit card, no surprise charges.
+Cloudflare hosts unlimited static sites at no cost.

 02